 See your doctor if:

-- You're so uncomfortable that you're losing sleep or are distracted from your daily routines
+- The rash is so uncomfortable that you are losing sleep or are distracted from your daily routine

 - You're embarrassed by the way your skin looks

 - The rash doesn't get better within a few weeks

 - The rash affects your face or genitals

 Seek immediate medical care in the following situations:

 - You think your skin is infected — clues include fever and pus oozing from blisters.

 - Your lungs, eyes or nasal passages are painful and inflamed, perhaps from inhaling an allergen.